 When they had crossed over the lake, Jesus and his disciples came to land at Gennesaret and moored the boat.
 When they got out of the boat, people at once recognized him, and rushed about that whole region and began to bring the sick on mats to wherever they heard he was.
 And wherever he went, into villages or cities or farms, they laid the sick in the marketplaces, and begged him that they might touch even the fringe of his cloak; and all who touched it were healed.

-Some people like to worship in churches or temples, whether sharing in ceremonies or praying privately.
+Most people of active faith worship regularly in churches or temples, whether joining in public ritual or praying privately.
 Others prefer to commune with God out in the natural world, in parks, riverbanks or hill-walking.
-Still others, of course, profess to have no care at all about God, or feel no need of faith.
-As disciples of Jesus, we need to try in some way to share with others the joyful experience of worship.
+And there are many in our developed world who profess to have no care at all about God, and feel no need of faith.
+As disciples of Jesus, we need to try in some way to share with others the joy that faith can bring.

-The Jews regarded their temple in Jerusalem as God's special place on earth.
-It reminded them of the Lord's creative presence throughout the universe, the focal-place for contact between God and his chosen people.
+The Jews revered their temple in Jerusalem as God’s earthly dwelling.
+It mirrored the Creator’s presence throughout the universe, and was for them the focal-place of contact between God and his chosen people.
 The Gospel reading has another view entirely.
-The real temple for a healing contact with God was no longer a splendid building in Jerusalem, but the living body of Jesus, who reached out to heal the aches and pains of humanity.
+The real temple that offers us contact with God was no longer a building, however splendid, but the living body of Jesus, who came to heal the aches and pains of humanity.

-All the ceremonial of worship, whether in the Jerusalem temple or on the sanctuaries of our churches, would be empty if they don't serve as reminders of God's power healing our ailments, forgiving our weakness and inspiring us to look on the future with hope.
+All ceremonial worship, whether in the Jerusalem temple or the sanctuaries of our churches, is mere empty formality if it does not link with God’s power to heal our ailments, forgive our weakness and inspire us to look on the future with hope.
 At their best, sanctuaries and churches help us to keep in mind the presence of God in our universe and in our daily living in this world.

-Saint Mark shows the great popularity of Jesus among the ordinary people of Galilee.
-In particular, how he attracted the sick and needy, through the healing that flowed through him.
-People begged to touch even the fringe of his cloak, like the woman who was healed of her bleeding.
-The excitement he generated meant that people were eager to connect with him, "bringing the sick to wherever they heard he was."
+Saint Mark highlights how popular Jesus was among the villages of Galilee.
+In particular, he shows him healing the sick and needy, through the power that flowed through him.
+People begged to touch even the fringe of his cloak, like the woman who was healed of her chronic haemorrhage.
+The excitement generated by his cures meant that people were eager to connect with him, “bringing the sick to wherever they heard he was.”

-It is in our own times of need, also, that we seek God's help more urgently.
-Some illness or misfortune brings home to us our vulnerability, our weakness, our mortality.
-In those situations, we pray with greater urgency.
-It is the darker and more painful life experiences that open us to our need for God.
+It is in our hour of need that we seek God’s help most urgently.
+Some illness or misfortune makes us sharply aware of our vulnerability, our need and our mortality.
+Those situations prompt us to pray with greater urgency.
+It is the darker experiences of life that open us to our need for God.

-By all means let us praise God in our churches, as king Solomon did in his temple.
-But the conversations with God that matter most are those we make on our sick beds or with our friends who are in hospital; and above all, when able to walk out again into God's fresh air, the prayer of thanks that we make for the gift of living.
+By all means let us worship God in our churches, as king Solomon did in the temple.
+But the conversations with God that matter most are those we make on our sick beds or when visiting our friends in hospital; and above all, when able to walk out again into God’s fresh air, the happy thanksgiving that we make for the gift of living itself.